Visitor and Double Dispatch

 The code works fine and the app is in production.
 But one day you decided to make an export feature.
 The export code would look alien if placed in these classes.
-So instead of adding export to all classes of this hierarchy you decided to create a new class, external to the hierarchy, and put all the export logic inside.
-The class would get methods for exporting public state of ech objects into XML strings:
+So instead of adding export to all classes of this hierarchy you decided to create a new class, external to the hierarchy and put all the export logic inside.
+The class would get methods for exporting public state of each object into XML strings:

-The code look good, but let's try it out:
+The code looks good, but let’s try it out:

 Thinking as a compiler

-Pretend that you are compiler.
-You have to decide how to compile following code:
+Pretend that you’re a compiler.
+You have to decide how to compile the following code:

 Let’s see... the

-Such dynamic type check is called late (or dynamic) binding:
+Such a dynamic type check is called late (or dynamic) binding:

-- Dynamic, because every new object might need to be linked to different implementation.
+- Dynamic, because every new object might need to be linked to a different implementation.

 Now, let’s “compile” following code: